npanagiwtidou/etl_pipeline/README_V1.md

 incorrect values,
 removing duplicated values, changing datatype and merging datatables.

-### Requirements
+### Requirements (using python)
-* The minimum requirements:
+* The minimum requirements using python:
   **Python 3+**

 ### Instructions on how to execute the code
 1. Make sure you are executing the code from the etl_pipeline folder.
+2. Open the requirements.txt and add "dotenv" library.
+Totally, 4 libraries should be included in the requirements.txt
+   - psycopg2-binary
+   - pandas
+   - boto3
+   - dotenv

-2. Install all the libraries you will need to execute main.py.
+3.Install all the libraries you will need to execute main.py.
    **- pip3 install -r requirements.txt**
-3. Copy the .env.example file to .env and fill out the environment vars.
+4.Copy the .env.example file to .env and fill out the environment vars.

-4. Run the main.py script.
+5.Run the main.py script.
    **- python3 main.py**